casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    The function returns a dictionary with goodness of fit metrics, grouped by field, scan, SPW, polarization, and real and imaginary part.
-The dictionary includes chi-square values as calculated and minimized by the fitting algorithms.
-[NOTE/TODO: details to be finalized, see discussion in development documents].
+The goodness of fit metric included in the dictionary is the chi-square values as calculated and minimized by the fitting algorithms.

    The input MeasurementSet is not modified (is only read).
 The data column from the input MeasurementSet that is read can be selected